GreenShoeGarage/Panelwright/README.md

 `ArduinoGraphics` is pulled in transitively by some library versions, so if the Library Manager flags it as already present, that is expected.

-The generated sketch targets LVGL v8 API, which is what the current Arduino LVGL library ships.
-If you have upgraded to v9 locally, `lv_meter` has been renamed to `lv_scale` and the meter widget's generated code will need a small edit.
-The other widgets remain source-compatible.

 ---

 ## Installing the project's lv_conf.h